 A Provider Factsheet on telehealth has been released by the Department of Health to provide further support to providers.
 The factsheet is available here.

 UPDATE FOR ALLIED HEALTH PROFESSIONALS BY THE DEPARTMENT OF HEALTH

 The Department of Health has been holding updates regarding COVID-19 for Allied Health Practitioners.
 You can find the recordings for previous sessions and notifications for upcoming sessions here.

-Members are advised to keep up to date with COVID-19 developments by regularly reviewing the information on the Commonwealth Department of Health website.
+Members are advised to keep up to date with COVID-19 developments by regularly reviewing the information on the Australian Government Department of Health website.
 Resources include:

 Coronavirus (COVID-19) health alert - updated every day with the latest medical advice and official reports.

 Coronavirus (COVID-19) resources for health professionals, including pathology providers and healthcare managers: A collection of resources for health professionals, including pathology providers and healthcare managers, about coronavirus (COVID-19).